-2 British Australians and Australian citizen held in Iran
+2 British-Australians and Australian citizen held in Iran

-CANBERRA, Australia (AP) — Two British Australian women and an Australian man have been detained in Iran, one of them sentenced to 10 years in prison, Australia’s government and media said on Wednesday.
+CANBERRA, Australia (AP) — Two women who are dual British-Australian citizens and an Australian man have been detained in Iran, one of them sentenced to 10 years in prison, Australia’s government and media said Wednesday.

 Australia’s Department of Foreign Affairs and Trade said it was providing consular assistance to the families of all three.
-The department said in a statement it could not comment further due to privacy obligations.
+The department said it could not comment further due to privacy obligations.

 The department also urged Australians to follow its travel advice, which includes a warning that foreigners risk arbitrary detention in Iran.

-A British Australian blogger and her Australian boyfriend were detained 10 weeks ago while traveling through Asia, The Times newspaper in London reported.
+A British-Australian blogger and her Australian boyfriend were detained 10 weeks ago while traveling through Asia, The Times newspaper in London reported.

-An academic who studied at Cambridge University and was lecturing at an Australian university was detained separately and sentenced to 10 years in prison, the newspaper reported.
-It said she was being held in solitary confinement but it did not know what she had been convicted of doing.
+A British-Australian academic who studied at Cambridge University and was lecturing at an Australian university was detained separately and sentenced to 10 years in prison, the newspaper reported.
+The newspaper said she was being held in solitary confinement but it did not know what she had been convicted of doing.

 The lecturer has been behind bars for almost a year, Australian Broadcasting Corp. reported.